 Following a breast cancer diagnosis and course of treatment, it’s common to want to move forward with a sense of wholeness and closure.
-Breast reconstruction using breast implants, fat transfer, flap reconstruction or a combination can provide the final step in your breast cancer journey.
+Breast reconstruction using breast implants, fat transfer, flap reconstruction or a combination is often the final step in the breast cancer journey.

 Board-certified plastic surgeon Dr. Jennifer Harrington is nationally acclaimed for her expertise in reconstructive surgery, particularly of the breasts.
-She has helped countless women overcoming breast cancer feel complete and healthy again with customized breast reconstruction surgery.
+She has helped countless women overcoming breast cancer through customized breast reconstruction surgery.

 Who Is a Good Candidate for Breast Reconstruction Surgery?

 Most women who have had a mastectomy or lumpectomy for one or both breasts and are in remission can be good candidates for reconstructive breast surgery.
 Breast reconstruction surgery may also be appropriate for women who have sustained injury to the breasts.
 The most common candidates for breast reconstruction include:*

 - Women who have had or are going to have a single or double mastectomy to remove one or more cancerous tumors

 - Women who have had a lumpectomy on one or both breasts and plan to undergo chemotherapy

 - Women who have had a traumatic injury to one or both breasts